Arizona woman gets 10 years of probation in child abuse case

 TUCSON, Ariz.
-(AP) - An Arizona woman originally convicted of keeping her three daughters imprisoned at home for several months has been sentenced to a decade of probation.
+(AP) - An Arizona woman originally convicted of keeping her three daughters imprisoned at home for several months was sentenced Monday to a decade of probation.

-Sophia Richter was sentenced Monday to 10 years’ probation on child abuse charges and seven years on kidnapping charges with the sentences running concurrently.
+Sophia Richter received 10 years’ probation on child abuse charges and seven years on kidnapping charges with the sentences running concurrently.

-Richter and her husband were accused of keeping her daughters locked in their rooms for three months in 2013 and denying them bathroom access.
+Richter, 38, and her husband were accused of keeping her daughters locked in their rooms for three months in 2013 and denying them bathroom access.

-She was sentenced to 20 years in prison in 2017 before a court ordered a new trial for her.
+She was sentenced to 20 years in prison in 2017, but the Arizona Supreme Court reversed her 2016 conviction in 2018 and ordered a new trial.

+The state Court of Appeals ruled a trial judge erred in not letting Richter introduce a defense that she was compelled to commit the crimes by her husband’s threats and use of force.

+The Richters faced a separate criminal trial in Pinal County, where the family lived before moving to Tucson and where police said the majority of the crimes occurred.

-Richter reached a plea agreement in April to charges against her in Pima and Pinal counties.
+Richter reached a plea agreement two months ago to charges against her in Pima and Pinal counties, pleading guilty to five total kidnapping and child abuse charges.

 Fernando Richter, who is the children’s stepfather, is serving a 58-year prison term after being convicted of child abuse, kidnapping and aggravated assault.